By the IELTS 9 Team··8 min read

-All confirmed IELTS changes for 2025-2026: pen-only paper tests, template penalties, video call speaking, new question formats, and the shift to computer-delivered testing.
+Every confirmed IELTS update for 2026 — pen-only paper tests, template penalties, video-call speaking, new question types, and the shift to computer-delivered testing.
+Updated for the latest format rules.

 Is IELTS format changing in 2026?